uros-simeunovic/uros-simeunovic/README.md

 # Hello 👋

-My name is Uros, I am Full-stack Developer who works with JavaScript technologies.
+My name is Uros, I am Frontend Developer who works with JavaScript technologies.
 My goal is to master everything related to Web Development.
 I am also passionate about learning new technologies which I can leverage to solve real-life problems.

 ## 🌐 Socials: